rafaeltonholo/svg-to-compose/README.md

 > If you don't want to optimize the SVG before converting it, you can just disable the optimization using the parameter
 > `-opt` or `--optimize` passing `false`.
 >
-> Optimization is disabled <!-- see #platform-support --> by default.
+> Optimization is enabled by default.

 ## Using the command-line tool